 Entrance tickets are linked to a person’s passport number and are day-specific.
 They cannot be bought at the entrance of the Machu Picchu itself, instead there are four options:

-- Online – Go to www.machupicchu.gob.pe and wait patiently for the site to load.
-Use the menu on the top left to carefully book your ticket.
+- Online – Go to the official government website via www.machupicchu.gob.pe and wait patiently for the site to load.
+You might be prompted to allow Adobe Flash.
+Use the menu on the top left to book your ticket.
 You will need to know a few words of Spanish and payment is done only by credit card.
 This option is preferred if you want to book ahead for either Huayna Picchu or Montaña.
 Especially in the high season (June-September) these tickets can sell out as the supply is regulated.
 The website provides information about the availability of tickets by selecting a date and ticket.

 - Main office in Cusco – Get tickets in person at the Department of Culture’s official main office.
 It’s located two minutes walking from Plaza de Armas in Cusco, on Calle Garcilaso.
 You can pay in cash and by credit card.
 If you have an ISIC or other student card, try your luck and opt for a discount.
 Don’t forget your passport.
 Open Mon-Sat between 7AM-7.30PM (except holidays).